 The date of the assessment; or

-If a hearing is requested pursuant to 935 CMR 500.500, the date of the final agency action.
+If a hearing is requested pursuant to 935 CMR 500.500: Adult Use of Marijuana, the date of the final agency action.

 Failure to timely pay the fine or financial penalty may result in further action being taken by the Commission or a Commission Delegee including, but not limited to, suspension or revocation of a License or registration.

 If remaining unpaid at the time of Licensure renewal, the fine or financial penalty shall be added to the fee for renewal of the License.
-A License shall not be renewed without the payment of the renewal fee and if applicable, an unpaid fine or financial penalty.
+A License may not be renewed without the payment of the renewal fee and if applicable, an unpaid fine or financial penalty.

-All fines and financial penalties collected by or on behalf of the Commission, pursuant to 935 CMR 500.360, shall be made payable to the Commission and deposited into the Marijuana Regulation Fund.
-The failure to cooperate with provisions of 935 CMR 500.360 may result in administrative or disciplinary action against the Licensees or Registrants.
+All fines and financial penalties collected by or on behalf of the Commission, pursuant to 935 CMR 500.360: Fines, shall be made payable to the Commission and deposited into the Marijuana Regulation Fund.
+The failure to cooperate with provisions of 935 CMR 500.360: Fines may result in administrative or disciplinary action against the Licensees or Registrants.

 500.370: Order to Show Cause